Learning Outcomes

 - The distinction between content-based and content-neutral regulation of expression.

-- The overbreadth and vagueness doctrines.
+- The overbreadth and vagueness doctrines and facial challenges to speech regulations.

 - The difference between prior restraints and subsequent punishments.